Super Strike in Los Angeles County

 Reviewing Your Best Defense Strategy

-So, you're going to need to – when you decide to hire a criminal defense attorney – sit down with them, talk to them, look over their credentials and really get a feel for the person that you're going to be dealing with because when it comes to this super strike concept these are the type of offenses that people are sent to prison for a long time.
+So, when you decide to hire a criminal defense attorney, you're going to need to sit down with them, talk to them, look over their credentials, and really get a feel for the person you're going to be dealing with because when it comes to this super strike concept, these are the type of offenses that people are sent to prison for a long time.

-Once you're sentenced it's real hard to undo the sentence and un-ring the bell of a Judge that basically took you out and sentenced you to ten or twenty years or more.
+Once you're sentenced, it's really hard to undo the sentence and un-ring the bell of a Judge who basically took you out and sentenced you to ten or twenty years or more.